 Check whether you have access to the Internet.
 If necessary, contact your internet service provider for help.

 Check whether data from your weather station is being transmitted from your weather station to the IP100 and uploaded to RainwiseNet.
+When the IP-100 is transmitting data, the RADIO DATA indicator light blinks every two seconds.
 Visit your RainwiseNet webpage.
 Once there, verify that the RainwiseNet database for your weather station is up-to-date.
 If not, please contact Wayne Burnett, Rainwise, Inc., for help resolving the issue.

 Make sure the Upload Rate is set at 15 minutes on RainwiseNet, under Settings, and Save changes.